zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Powershell terminal shows git push command and the GitHub Sign In experoence.
 Sign in with your browser button is highlighted.](media/github-sign-in.png)

-13. Fill-in your Github account credentials on the browser window to Sign-In.
+13. Fill-in your GitHub account credentials on the browser window to Sign-In.

 14. On the **Authorize Git Credential Manager** screen select **Authorize GotCredentialManager**.
 This will give your local environment permission to push the code to GitHub.